How to Properly Separate Laundry for Longer Lasting Clothes

-If you're like most, you have a love-hate relationship with your washer and dryer—where you love the idea of having freshly laundered clothes but hate the mishaps and disasters that can ruin your most cherished or expensive items.
-The best way to avoid damage and help your clothes to last longer is by taking the time to sort your laundry before you begin and setting the correct temperature in accordance with the fabric type and color.
-Read on to learn how to sort laundry the right way to keep clothes looking as good as new, with these helpful tips from the professionals at Mr. Appliance®.
+If you're like most, you have a love-hate relationship with laundry—you love the idea of freshly laundered clothes but hate the mishaps that can ruin your most cherished items.
+The best way to avoid damage and help your clothes last longer is learning how to sort laundry properly and setting the correct temperature according to the fabric type and color.

 How to Separate Laundry

 There are a number of categories to consider when sorting your clothes, including:

 Check the care label on new or unfamiliar items to determine whether the clothing can be machine washed and dried or if it requires hand washing or dry cleaning.
 Also note any special instructions regarding water temperature, use of bleach, and dryer temperature.

 2. Know What Colors Can Be Washed Together

 When it comes to separating colors, there are three main buckets: whites, light colors, and dark colors.
 Light colors include pastels, like your light blues, pinks, and khakis.
 Darks include those navy-blue sweaters and black sweatshirts.
 Jeans, especially dark washes, are often put in a class of their own.